CDCgov/NEDSS-NNDSS/nnd-data-poll-service/readme.md

     - NBS_NND_CRON_TIME_ZONE: (optional) Time zone for CRON process, default is UTC
     - NBS_NND_CRON: (optional) NND CRON scheduler, default is 0 */1 * * * * -> every one minutes
     - NBS_RDB_CRON: same as above but for RDB CRON
-    - NBS_SRTE_CRON: same as above but for SRTE CRON
-    - NBS_RDB_MODERN_CRON: same as above but for RDB MODERN CRON
   - NND Process
     - NND_POLL_ENABLED: (optional) default is false, must set to true to enable the NND POLL
     - NND_FILE_LOCATION: Log location for NND process (ex: /Users/UserName/Desktop/LOG)